Montpellier, a breeding ground for the agriculture of tomorrow

 Lavalette: agricultural Tower of Babel

-The La Gaillarde site is not the only nerve center for agronomy in Montpellier.
-On the other side of town, at the foot of the Lunaret zoo, the Lavalette campus is home to hundreds of researchers, many of them from developing countries.
+The La Gaillarde site is not the only hub for agronomy in Montpellier.
+On the other side of the city, at the foot of the Lunaret zoo, the Lavalette campus sees hundreds of researchers come together every day, many of whom come from countries in the Global South.

-A veritable Tower of Babel, Lavalette boasts one of the world's richest genetic collections of rice, cocoa, rubber and sugar cane...
-In high-security containment greenhouses, it also scrutinizes the relationships between plants and parasites, which are also being turned upside down by climate disruption.
+A veritable Tower of Babel, Lavalette has one of the world's richest genetic collections of rice, cocoa, rubber trees, sugar cane, and more.
+In high-security confinement greenhouses, researchers also study the relationships between plants and parasites, which are also being disrupted by climate change.

 World capital

-The Lavalette campus has been home to the headquarters of the Consultative Group on International Agricultural Research, or CGIAR, since 2014.
-This international organization, which coordinates more than 8,000 people and 15 research centers around the world, chose Montpellier over other candidates such as Rome or New Delhi as the location for its HQ.
-A fitting recognition of Montpellier's status as the world capital of agricultural research.
+Proof of Montpellier's key role in agricultural research, the Lavalette campus has been home to the headquarters of the Consultative Group on International Agricultural Research(CGIAR) since 2014.
+This international organization, which coordinates more than 8,000 people and 15 research centers around the world, chose Montpellier over other candidates such as Rome and New Delhi as the location for its headquarters.
+This recognition is commensurate with Montpellier's status as the world capital of agricultural research.

 I-SITE MUSE

-Feeding, caring, protecting" three global challenges for the 21st century at the heart of the MUSE I-SITE.
+" Feed, care for, protectThree global challenges for the 21st century at the heart of I-SITE MUSE.